Miley Cyrus: 2018–2019: She Is Coming and Black Mirror

-2020–2022: Plastic Hearts, Attention: Miley Live, and television projects
+2020–2022: Plastic Hearts and television projects

 On August 14, 2020, Cyrus released the lead single from her seventh studio album, "Midnight Sky" and confirmed the cancellation of the EPs She Is Here and She Is Everything due to major recent changes in her life that did not fit the essence of the project, including her divorce from Hemsworth, and the burning of the couple's house during the Woolsey Fire in California.
 "Midnight Sky" became her highest-charting solo single since "Malibu" in 2017, peaking at number 14 on the US Billboard Hot 100.
 Internationally, in the United Kingdom the song has thus far peaked at number five on the UK Singles Chart.
 The track was later mashed up with Stevie Nicks' "Edge of Seventeen".

 In October, Cyrus had a third Backyard Session on MTV and announced via Instagram that her seventh studio album Plastic Hearts would be released on November 27, 2020.
 It was previously intended to be called She Is Miley Cyrus, completing the EP series once finalized.
 The album was released to positive reviews from critics and performed well, debuting at number two on the Billboard 200, with 60,000 units, becoming her twelfth top ten entry on the chart.
-With that entry, Cyrus broke the record for attaining the most US Billboard 200 top-five albums in the 21st century by a female artist.
+With that entry, Cyrus broke the record for attaining the most US Billboard 200 top-five albums in the 21st century by a female music artist.
 Plastic Hearts marked a step of Cyrus into rock and glam rock music and spawned two other singles: "Prisoner" featuring English singer Dua Lipa and "Angels like You", which peaked at 8 and 66 respectively in the United Kingdom.
 The album also included vocal collaborations with Billy Idol and Joan Jett.
 Due to popular demand and social media virality, Cyrus included the live covers of Blondie's "Heart of Glass" and The Cranberries' "Zombie".